-The Headteacher, Literacy Lead, Reading Leader and Senior Leadership Team monitor pupils' progress and the teaching process.
+The Headteacher, English Lead, Reading Leader and Senior Leadership Team monitor pupils' progress and the teaching process.
 Our ethos, where possible is, children need to 'keep up and not catch up'.

-Literacy learning walks, that form part of the monitoring process, are conducted termly along with three Literacy and Language development days.
-These are supported by an external consultant.
+English learning walks, that form part of the monitoring process, are conducted termly along with three Literacy and Language/Phonics Development Days.
+These are supported by an external consultant and the Ruth Miskin Portal.
 Areas for development are identified and support is put into place where required, to maintain the standard of teaching to deliver the programme, so all children make good or better progress.
 Teachers are encouraged to make peer observations and 'good practice' is shared.
 Through staff CPD, we aim for teachers to become reflective practitioners as there is a clear correlation between the quality of teaching and the progress pupils make.